malcolmk181/quote-manager/README.md

 2. As a user, I want to be able to choose an author to see their quotes. ✅
 3. As a user, I want to be able to choose a topic to see its quotes. ✅
 4. As a user, I want to be able to request to view a random quote. ✅
-5. As a user, I should be able to update or delete a quote and its properties.
+5. As a user, I should be able to delete a quote and its properties. ✅

 ### Database Structure
 There are three models: quotes, authors, and topics